 In the public comments, several reoccurring themes are present.
 Many of the parties are of the opinion that the capacity market on Long Island is not liquid and, therefore, not truly representative of the cost of new entry due to LIPA having bilateral contracts for the majority of the capacity on Long Island.
 Some of the parties go as far as to propose that LIPA ramp down or cancel some of its long-term PPA contracts prematurely to establish a more equal market position.
 In its initial and reply comments, LIPA explains that historically, as the provider of last resort and a public power authority, LIPA entered into long term contracts with generators on Long Island to ensure that sufficient capacity is always available, which it has done at true market costs to benefit all customers.
-LIPA believes that the rate impacts associated with exiting existing long-term contracts.
-LIPA states that it will only consider exiting existing long-term contracts.
+LIPA believes that the rate impacts associated with exiting existing long-term contracts would overshadow the potential benefits due to the payout provisions contained in the contracts.
+LIPA states that it will only consider exiting existing long-term contracts after a comprehensive study is performed to examine the potential benefits and rate impacts on LIPA customers.
 LIPA further expresses the concern that designing a retail choice program that shifts responsibility for payout costs to only a portion of LIPA's customers will cause a "free rider" issue, whereby non-participants bear an undue financial burden.